Banyutong/deep_learning_hands_on/session_9.md

 In this session, we'll deploy Transformers, particularly focusing on the Multi-Head Attention mechanism, for Sentiment Analysis on text data, categorizing it into positive or negative sentiment.

+The theoretical part of transformer architecture can be found in MIT course Lecture 2.
+Please refer to the [course official website](http://introtodeeplearning.com/)/ for more in depth understanding.

 ---

 ## Prerequisites